shivam-singh-negi/convorsational_chat_bot/README.md

 2. **Hold to Speak**: Press and hold "Hold to Speak" button while talking
 3. **Release to Send**: Release the button to send your audio to the AI
 4. **Interrupt Anytime**: Click "Interrupt" to stop the AI mid-response
-5. **Ask About Revolt**: The AI focuses on Revolt Motors topics - bikes, specs, pricing, etc.
+5. **Ask About Revolt**: The AI focuses on Motors topics - bikes, specs, pricing, etc.

 ## ⚙️ Configuration